cs1302uga/cs1302-tutorials/junit/junit.md

    └── test
    ```

-1. To write and run JUnit 5 tests without a tool like Maven (we'll cover that later), you
+1. To write and run JUnit 5 tests from the command-line you will need `ConsoleLauncher` and
-   will usually need to use `junit-platform-console-standalone`, a program provided by
-   JUnit that includes all of the JUnit dependencies.
-If you inspect the `lib` directory, then
-   you'll notice that we've included this file for you.
+   `junit-platform-console-standalone-1.5.2.jar` (version may differ).
+Try to use the
+   `ConsoleLauncher` program:

    ```
-   $ find lib
+   $ ./ConsoleLauncher --help
    ```

+1.

 <hr/>